-To improve the sustainability credentials of the proposal, and connectivity with the town centre to make it more accessible to the proposed development, it is recommended that the applicant be required to facilitate the provision of a shuttle bus / park and ride arrangement to the town centre which would contribute towards assisting the planned investment and regeneration of the town centre and offsetting some of the impacts to the retail function of the town centre.
-It is recommended that the authority be delegated down to officers to secure the provision of such with the applicant.
+To improve the sustainability of the proposal, and connectivity with the town centre to make it more accessible to the proposed development, it is recommended that the applicant be required to facilitate the provision of town centre which would contribute towards assisting the planned investment and regeneration of the town centre and offsetting some of the impacts to the retail function of the town centre.
+This would comprise of some finger post signs to direct pedestrians towards the town centre.